 Diane has been with the Tennessee Environmental Council since Feb 2014.
 She has a B.S. in Education and Biological Sciences.
 She worked as a Membership and Marketing Manager for Girl Scouts, CT Trails Council.
 There she specialized in Volunteer Engagement and Innovative Program Delivery Systems.
 Diane has also worked as a teacher in the inner city of Chicago and in the health care field.

 Jeff Barrie — Director of Marketing and Operations

-Producer/Director of Kilowatt Ours, Jeff Barrie brings 21 years of experience creating award winning video documentaries and public strategies that create positive change in the world of sustainability.
+Producer/Director of the Kilowatt Ours documentary, Jeff Barrie brings 21 years of experience creating award winning video documentaries and public strategies that create positive change in the world of sustainability.

-As the Council’s Southeast Region Director, Tina is establishing a new satellite office in Chattanooga.
-She is well-suited to the task given her love of people, plenty of energy, and an excellent track record in fund raising.
-In the past, she has found funding for several organizations, most recently at Chattanooga Arboretum & Nature Center where she raised $250,000 and then served as Project Manager to build Paddler’s Perch for canoeist use.
+Tina staffs the Council’s satellite office in Chattanooga.
+She is well-suited to the task given her love of people, plenty of energy, and an excellent track record in fund raising, most recently at Chattanooga Arboretum & Nature Center where she raised $250,000 and then served as Project Manager to build Paddler’s Perch for canoeist use.
 With a B.S. in Broadcast Journalism, Tina has been a TV and Radio News Anchor, a Senior Reporter for a LA television station, and Media Relations Professional for a community hospital.
-In addition to setting up the new office, Tina's first project for the Council has been to create and lead a 9-week program for middle school youth in a low-income area of Chattanooga.
-Youth involved have been getting to know their environment through experiences such as trash clean-up projects, trail work, water and soil testing, and visits to natural areas in the city.